 The Al-Soufi family received hundreds of credible death threats.
 Internet trolls doxed Alaa.
 Then someone physically assaulted him.
 Police are investigating.
 The Al-Soufis decided that was enough.
-Last Tuesday, they announced that they were closing Soufi’s Restaurant.
+Last Tuesday, they announced that they were closing the restaurant.

 This appalled Dorothy Marsden and her family.
 As her son put it, “Anybody that would ever threaten that poor gentleman is a disgrace to Canada.
 We should never penalize a hardworking immigrant family because he has a son … I’m not going to back everything my children have done.”

 The announced closing led to a massive outpouring of public support for the Al-Soufi family.
 Mohammad Fakih, the CEO of Paramount Fine Foods and a survivor of hate speech himself, persuaded the Al-Soufis to reconsider.
-He offered to manage Soufi’s Restaurant at no charge temporarily.
-Mr. Fakih also committed to arrange whatever police presence or private security might be needed.
-The fellow immigrant entrepreneurbusinessman hoped that this would give the family time to deal with their traumatic experiences.
+He offered to manage the business at no charge temporarily.
+He also committed to arrange whatever police presence or private security might be needed.
+He hoped that this would give the family time to deal with their traumatic experiences.

 “We do not want to set an example for future immigrants and refugee business owners as the business that gave in to hate”